-Some engines, like the KX650 Kawasaki, have the shim UNDER the shim bucket.
+Some engines, like the KX650 Kawasaki and Polaris ATV engines have the shim UNDER the shim bucket or cup.
 You must remove the cams to adjust the valves.
 There are some others that do that too.
 Real smart work fellows!

 The shims come in different diameters too.
 You can use the same shim in different make engines as long as they are the same diameter and, of course, the right thickness.

 On Harley-Davidson V-Twins with solid tappets.
 When one valve is open the corresponding valve on the other cylinder is closed.
-When the rear exhaust is open, the front exhaust is closed. same for intake.
-Adjust the push rod so that it turns easy with no up and down play, both intake and exhaust.
+When the rear exhaust is open, the front exhaust is closed.
+Same for intake.
+Adjust the push rod, when the valve is closed, so that it turns easy with no up and down play, both intake and exhaust.

-Hydraulic Tappets are filled with oil and normally require no adjustment of any kind except for adjustment when the engine is taken apart.
+Hydraulic Tappets are filled with oil and normally require no adjustment of any kind except for adjustment when the engine is being assembled.

 Start and warm the engine up enough so that it idles good.
 Loosen each valve adjuster lock nut and turn the adjuster shaft with a screw driver.
 The valve will get noisy and the engine RPM will go up.
 You want the highest engine RPM with the lowest tappet noise.
 Do this on each valve.
 You will notice that the engine RPMs go way up.
 Sometimes as much as 1000 to 1500 RPM gain.
 Now back the idle down with the throttle stop screws and do it again.
 We want the highest RPMs and the least tappet noise, with the emphasis on the RPM.
 Yes, they will be noisy but, where do you think that RPM is coming from?
 Stock clearance too tight?
 I learned this trick from a factory mechanic when I worked in a Honda shop in 1968.
+He said he learned it from a Honda Factory update school.
 I have never heard of it from any other source.
 It works though.
-I've used it on a lot of 350s/450s with no ill effects.
+I've used it on a lot of 350/450 twins with no ill effects.

 Some of the Old, Old singles and V-Twins, 30s/40s/50s type stuff had side valves.
 You remove a plate on the side of the cylinder and adjust things from there.
+Just like all the rest.
 These are getting pretty rare now so you will probably not run into them.